AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/getting-started/search.md

    ![Search location](/help/sites-cloud/authoring/assets/search-term-location.png)

-1. If required, you can remove the location filter (select **X** on the filter you want removed) to search across all consoles/resource types.
+1. If necessary, you can remove the location filter (select **X** on the filter you want removed) to search across all consoles/resource types.
 1. The results are shown, grouped according to console and related resource type.

    You can either select a specific resource (for further action), or drill down by selecting the required resource type; for example **View All Sites**: